 Hodge, after securing two titles and a 53-5 run over a four-year span, announced his departure from Chapman in early 2020 and replaced Chris Miller, who he played for at Broome, as the head football coach at Spartanburg High School.
 Mauldin’s Harry Cabaniss was hired in March to now lead the Panther program.

 “I feel like in the next four years they (Chapman) have a chance to win another state championship,” said Hodge.

 Few teams have had as dominant of a run over a four-year period as the Chapman Panthers.
 53 wins, two state titles, and an undefeated campaign amounts to a dominant run that has yet to reach its end.
 But it’s more than just the four-year run.

 Since 1990, Chapman has made the playoffs 22 times, with ten appearances in the quarterfinals, and four appearances in the upper state final.

 Despite moving up in class in the late 2000s, the Panthers added their first two state championships roughly a decade later as part of a dominant stretch, making them one of Pete’s Top 10 area high school football programs over the past 30 years.

-Chapman Football record by year (Courtesy of: SC Football History & MaxPreps)
+Chapman Football record since 1990 (Courtesy of: SC Football History & MaxPreps)